 If you need help determining your child’s foot size (length and shape), I suggest that you use this awesome free resource that I created.

 Orthotics for Snow Boots – What a Difference an Orthotic Makes!

-If your child happens to have flat feet, this orthotic will prevent your child’s feet from collapsing and turn inwards.
-Let me prove this to you.
+These orthotics have a lower volume profile which means that they don’t take up a lot of room inside the boots.
+If your child happens to have flat feet, this orthotic will prevent your child’s feet from collapsing and turning inwards.

-Best Orthotics for Snow Boots ⭐⭐⭐⭐⭐
+Best Orthotics for Snow Boots – Extra Cushion and Support

 I always recommend parents to be proactive and don’t take the “wait and see approach” when it comes to treating their children’s foot conditions.
 Something so simple such as providing your child with the correct pair of shoes and orthotics will prevent foot and leg pain as well as future lower back problems.

 Help me make this resource even better by adding your winter boot recommendations that worked well for your child’s flat feet!